Kamov Ka-50: Russo-Ukrainian War

-On 24 February 2022, during the initial stages of the 2022 Russian invasion of Ukraine, at least one Russian Ka-52 helicopter was damaged and crash landed.
+On 24 February 2022, during the initial stages of the Russian invasion of Ukraine, at least one Russian Ka-52 helicopter was damaged but was able to land on its own.
 On 2 March, a Russian Ka-52 was hit by a surface-to-air missile and crash landed.
 On 12 March, Ukrainian forces reported that Ka-52 tail number RF-13409 had been shot down in Novomykolaivka near Kherson.
 Ukraine officials claimed on 16 March 2022 that Ka-52 number RF-13411 was shot down at an undisclosed location in Ukraine, providing footage of the airframe wreckage.
 Footage appeared on social media on 5 April 2022 that appeared to show a hovering Ka-52 shot down by a Ukrainian Stugna-P anti-tank guided missile.
-On 15 April, Ukrainian forces claimed to have shot down another Ka-52 and published footage of the wreckage, the crew also died.
+On 15 April, Ukrainian forces claimed to have shot down another Ka-52 and published footage of the wreckage; the crew were reported to have died.
 On 1 May footage appeared of another Ka-52 shot down using a Stugna-P anti-tank guided missile.
 On 4 June, Ukrainian forces of the 128th Mountain Brigade reported the downing of a Russian Ka-52 in the north.
 According to Ukrainian officials, the helicopter was shot down by MANPADS.
-On 27 June, another helicopter was hit by a British made Martlet MANPADS forcing it to land.
+On 27 June, another helicopter was hit by a British-made Martlet MANPADS, forcing it to land.
 On 15 August, Ukrainian forces damaged a Russian Ka-52 helicopter flying in Donetsk Oblast.

-Reportedly, a few Ka-52s suffered from wing trembling under heavy-load attack missions.
-This was observed months after the invasion, including fatigue, inadequate design, lack of maintenance, and poor management; several guesses have been proposed.
+Reportedly, a few Ka-52s have suffered from wing vibration under heavy-load attack missions.
+This was observed months after the invasion.
+It has been suggested that this may be due to causes such as fatigue, inadequate design, lack of maintenance, and poor management.
+Ukrainian military intelligence claimed that the Ka-52 can be "disabled with a 7.62mm machine gun" despite a claimed ability to withstand 12.7mm rounds.

-A Ukrainian military intelligence report has found that the Ka-52 can be "disabled with a 7.62mm machine gun" despite a cited ability to it withstanding 12.7mm rounds.
+Ka-52s have been heavily used by Russian forces to defend against the 2023 Ukrainian counteroffensive.
+They have been successful, due in part to a shortage of Ukrainian short-range air defence, or SHORAD, weapons.
+Due to the unique design of the coaxial main rotors, the helicopter can withstand the destruction of the tail.
+A video released on 19 June 2023 shows a Ka-52 losing its tail.
+The UK MOD has noted the movement of additional Ka-52s to an airfield near Berdiansk, "In the constant contest between aviation measures and counter-measures, it is likely that Russia has gained a temporary advantage in southern Ukraine, especially with attack helicopters employing longer-range missiles against ground targets".

-As of 3 March 2023 there have been 11 visually confirmed cases of 32 Ka-52s that have been lost, damaged or abandoned by Russian forces.
-Based on British defense intelligence data for high participation; this is nearly half of Russia's total helicopter losses in Ukraine.
+As of late July 2023, the UK MoD claimed that Russia has lost 40 Ka-52s since the start of the Russian invasion.
+At the same time the UK MoD said on 27 July 2023: "One of the single most influential Russian weapon systems in the sector is the Ka-52 HOKUM attack helicopter".
+With the LMUR missile, the Ka-52 has an attack range of 15 km, putting it beyond the range of Ukrainian air defences.